m90/seeThru/README.md

 The events that are echoed are: `mouseenter mouseleave click mousedown mouseup mousemove mouseover hover dblclick contextmenu focus blur`

 ##Chrome and `m4v` issues###
-Apparently there are some machine setups where external color management software and video hardware will mess with the gamma settings of `m4v` playback in Chrome (see **[issue #12][32]** for an example), which will result in black pixels rendered as dark grey - therefore rendering the alpha information saved in RGB useless/incorrect.
+Apparently there are some machine setups where external color management software and video hardware will clash and mess with the gamma settings of `m4v` playback in Chrome (see **[issue #12][32]** for an example), which will result in black pixels rendered as dark grey - therefore rendering the alpha information saved in RGB useless/incorrect.

 If you experience similar problems, use `webm`-video sources for playback in Chrome, they seem to work just fine.
 Safari and other browsers using `m4v` don't show any issues like this.